Whole30 & Wholesome Eating on a Budget

 To be honest, my family of seven does not eat grass-fed meat or exclusively organic produce. **Gasp!** There, I said it.
 Our food budget is already stretched thin to make whole-food eating for seven work.
 I’d love to buy only organic and grass-fed, but it just isn’t happening.
 My family has still seen incredible benefits from whole-food and Whole30 eating without it.

 In other words, don’t miss the forest for the trees; buy the best quality you can afford and let good enough be good enough!
 A home-cooked meal is still an awesome success, regardless of whether the meat is grass-fed or not.

 Budget Whole30/Whole-food Eating Shopping List

 Finally, I was thinking in the car today about resources I could provide you for a Budget Whole30.
 I thought how I could make a shopping list that wasn’t based on convenient products that are expensive, or inaccessible to those in remote areas or foreign countries.

 Then it was like lightening hit my brain.
 That.
 Already.
 Exists.

 Look at these shopping lists here, which have been the basis of Whole30 for YEARS.
 There are no bars, sticks, PRODUCTS on here.
 What’s on the list?
 Whole.
 Foods.

 That’s what the Whole30 and my clean eating is based on.
 I know some of us have lost sight of that or feel like that focus is lost amidst the new exciting Whole30 products.
 But THIS.
 This should be the basis of your clean eating journey.

 I once heard someone say your food should be based off things your great great great (great?
 Depending on how old you are…) grandma would recognize.
 Mission accomplished with this Whole30 shopping list from whole30.com.

-I think sometimes we over complicate things team.
-Your clean eating program can be based on REAL food every grocery store and country has that heals the body.
+I think sometimes we overcomplicate things team.
+Your whole-food eating program or goals can be based on REAL food every grocery store and country has that heals the body.